Rights and Issues Investment Trust PLC: Holding(s) in Company

 4. Details of the shareholder

-Name City of registered office Country of registered office Jarvis Investment Management Limited
+Name City of registered office Country of registered office JIM Nominees Limited

 5. Date on which the threshold was crossed or reached